supertokens/supertokens-core/CONTRIBUTING.md

-If your change touches the DB schema, the migration must ship with the corresponding `supertokens-postgresql-plugin` PR: a migration script plus a `migration-scripts/manifest.json` entry, both enforced and verified by that repo's CI.
+If your change touches the DB schema, the migration must ship with the corresponding `supertokens-postgresql-plugin` PR: a migration script plus a `migration-scripts/manifest.json` entry keyed by the plugin's full X.Y.Z version, both enforced and verified by that repo's CI.
+This applies to patch releases too, with one constraint: a patch may only **add or drop indexes** — with `CREATE/DROP INDEX CONCURRENTLY` in the script and also done by the core at startup (the backfill list in `createTablesIfNotExists`) — because the SaaS rolls patches out in place; anything else needs a minor version bump.
 The release workflow (`do-release.yml`) then derives its `has-db-migration` flag from that manifest and drives the SaaS rollout handling from it — nothing about migrations is typed by hand at release time.

+The core's own `CHANGELOG.md` must document the migration as well: under the release's `## [X.Y.Z]` heading add a `### Migration` subsection that references the plugin's script (`migration-scripts/vX.Y.Z.sql`).
+The release workflow checks this and fails early (before anything is registered) if it is missing.

 The full pipeline (plugin PR → core release → SaaS rollout, including what happens when the SaaS backend does not yet know a migration) is documented in